 Maybe Biarritz has been addressing us personally and whispering endearments trough travel and surf magazine pages we’ve read over the years.
 Or, perhaps it’s the charm of its rugged coast and prospect of relishing mild climate as the summer season is short-lived in Ireland.

-One of the primary reasons we were so joyous about an upcoming trip to Biarritz was because we longed to be beside the ocean.
-It always makes us pause, think and dream.
+Sunshine was definitely one of the primary reasons we were so joyous about our upcoming trip to Biarritz but so was the ocean – we longed to surf and watch sunsets.
+We longed to see it, taste it and feel it because the ocean always makes us pause, think and dream.
 It sets our hearts free in a way there’s no match for it.

 We also yearned to explore rocky inlets, and we wanted to get up early to watch the sun make its way into a new day.

 Once in Biarritz, we quickly settled into a pattern; early morning breakfast on the balcony, followed by the walk to the beach where local surf schools were getting ready for a busy day ahead.
 On most days, the early morning air was so fresh it made our cheeks turn healthy pink.

 You, me, Ericeira and the ocean was my best-loved part of our seven-day trip to France, and my most-liked memories were about the people we met and spoke to along the way.

 I was looking forward to these little and unpredictable chit chats with complete strangers, were we pause for a few minutes, share our stories and wish each other good day and then part away.

 Your ultimate guide to planning the best Biarritz holiday in France

 We started with knowing so little about this Basque country and were surprised how much we learned in just a week by exploring, surfing and interacting with locals.
 In this blog post, we would like to provide valuable tips for planning a trip to Biarritz.